ASAPP offers a plugin for speech recognition for the UniMRCP Server (UMS).

 • Configure Tasks and Functions.

-By using the Plugin, you still need to save customer info an messages.
+By using the Plugin, you still need to save customer info and messages.
 The GenerativeAgent can save that data by sending it into its Chat Core, but your organization can also save the messages either by calling the API or by saving the information from each event handler.

 Your IVR application is in control of when to call /analyze so the GenerativeAgent analyzes the transcripts and replies.
 The recommended configuration is to call /analyze every time an utterance or transcript is returned.